ExaGPT: Example-Based Machine-Generated Text Detection for Human Interpretability: Experiments and Results

+\paragraph{Human Evaluation on Interpretability.} We assess the interpretability of detectors through human evaluation, since it is crucial that detectors provide evidence enabling users to judge the reliability of detection results.
+Therefore, we first design a human evaluation to test whether the provided evidence \textit{actually helps} users determine whether a detection is correct, a practical aspect overlooked in prior work.
+Participants are shown the detection evidence and result, and are asked to judge their correctness.
+Accordingly, our interpretability metric is defined as the accuracy of these human judgments on detection correctness.

-Figure \ref{exagpt_demo} shows the user interface of ExaGPT\footnote{We implemented a demo app of ExaGPT with the streamlit framework: \url{github.com/streamlit/streamlit}.} in our human evaluation.
-The spans are highlighted\footnote{ExaGPT performs the overall detection rather than detecting each span individually.
-However, for better readability, each span is color-highlighted on its prediction score.} in red, green, and blue for which prediction score $P$ is lower than 0.5 (human-written), equal to 0.5 (neither), and higher than 0.5 (LLM-generated), respectively.
-The participants identify the correctness of the detection by mainly investigating similar span examples for each span in the text.
-We elaborate on the detection evidence of each baseline detector in Appendix~\ref{evidence_baselines}.
+For each detector, we evaluate 96 samples\footnote{The 96 samples for each detector consist of two samples (one correct and one incorrect) across four domains and three generators, distributed among four participants.} from our test split across all combinations of domains and generators, with an equal ratio of correct and incorrect detections.
+Four annotators (one MSc student, one PhD student, and two NLP researchers)\footnote{They are not authors of this paper.
+Although all annotators have NLP backgrounds, they vary in research experience and language proficiency (including both native and non-native English speakers), providing diverse perspectives.} were provided with different samples.
+Figure \ref{exagpt_demo} shows the user interface of ExaGPT in the evaluation.
+Spans are highlighted\footnote{ExaGPT performs the overall detection rather than detecting each span individually.
+However, for better readability, each span is color-highlighted on its prediction score.} in red, green, and blue for which prediction score $P$ is lower than 0.5 (human-written), equal to 0.5 (neither), and higher than 0.5 (LLM-generated).
+Participants judge the correctness of the detection by mainly examining similar span examples.
+Details of baseline evidence are provided in Appendix~\ref{evidence_baselines}.